 Dying isn’t easy for anyone in the blast radius.
-I’ve made a list of useful information and tips below.
+When a loved one passed recently, I ran into more obstacles than I’d anticipated so I’ve made a list of useful information and tips below.
 I hope it can be helpful to someone when they need it, whenever they’re ready.

 If your loved one did not write their passwords and accounts down on paper anywhere, there are some often lengthy and complex processes to go through in order to get access to their online account(s) for memorialization or deletion.